ACTEA-Erasmus/m2c4-aplc/Ex02/Subchapter04_3.md

 ![Control module DI Sensor](../Ex02/Images/DI_Sensor.jpg)

-**Step 4:** Program the remaining control modules like the following S88 design. *For each control modul or procedure element you need to have a seperate network* <p>
+**Step 4:** Program the remaining control modules like the following S88 design. *For each control module or procedure element you need to have a seperate network* <p>

 ![S88 Pick and Place](../Ex02/Images/S88PnP.jpg "S88 Pick and Place")